 The play tackles a difficult subject, and Fine Cell Work’s founder Lady Anne never shied away from any difficult subject, human or conceptual.
 Because of her legacy, and founding directors like Katy Emck OBE continuing the spirit of her work, the charity’s interest has never been in prisoners’ crimes, but in their humanity, and the redemptive power of creativity and high-quality work.

 “It became evident that idleness breaks people and destroys them,” said Lady Anne, “and although people didn’t approve of prisoners being rewarded, my belief was that people would want to work if they were rewarded– to buy food, books, luxuries, all of which are very important inside”.

-‘A Mother’ by Nobel-prize winner Dario Fo and Franca Rame, is playing at the Edinburgh Fringe Festival from 20-24 August 2019, and tickets can be bought here.
+‘A Mother’ by Nobel-prize winner Dario Fo and Franca Rame, is playing at the Edinburgh Fringe Festival from 20-24 August 2019.

 Please note that this is a promotional post and that the play and it's contents are independent from Fine Cell Work.